SAME DAY SHIPPING | FREE UK RETURNS | EU & INT'L SHIPPING

 From innovative indoor gyms to stunning outdoor rockfaces, bouldering isn't just great fitness – it's a passion and lifestyle for climbers across the world.
 Here's how to get involved.

-If you’ve ever shaken hands with a rock climber or kept one eye on Jason Mamoa’s Instagram page, you might assume that bouldering is pretty hardcore - and it can be.
-Hell, just check out Shauna Coxsey’s performance at the 2016 British Finals - insane.
+If you’ve ever shaken hands with a rock climber, you might assume that bouldering is pretty hardcore – and it can be.
 But the great thing about bouldering is that it can be as challenging or sociable as you want, and even the best climbers go bouldering for the sheer fun of it rather than to train.

 Bouldering vs Climbing

-If you’ve never encountered bouldering before, chances are you’re not up to speed on how exactly it differs from regular climbing - so we asked McClure to spell it out.
+If you’ve never encountered bouldering before, chances are you’re not up to speed on how exactly it differs from regular climbing – so we asked McClure to spell it out.
 “In a nutshell, it’s basically that bouldering is climbing without the use of equipment other than a chalk bag and a pair of shoes”.
-That’s why it’s the easiest form of climbing to get into - you don’t need to learn about belaying, abseiling down walls, safety equipment or anything else.
-You just rock up, put your shoes on and climb: simple.
+That’s why it’s the easiest form of climbing to get into – you don’t need to learn about belaying, abseiling or anything too technical.
+Aside from basic wall safety, all you need to do is just rock up, put your shoes on and climb: simple.

 No prizes for guessing what’s needed here.
-As listed by McClure, chalk and some shoes is all you’re going to need for indoor bouldering - when you take it outdoors, a crash mat is definitely advised too.
+As listed by McClure, chalk and some shoes are all you’re going to need for indoor bouldering – although when you take it outdoors, a crash mat is definitely advised too.
 Most bouldering gyms will provide kit that you can rent, which is ideal if you’re just getting a feel for the sport.
-Chalk bags are easily picked up online, though, and all you need beyond that is some comfortable, loose fitting clothes to allow a full range of movement.
-If you want to declare your allegiance to bouldering with Belmez’s slick apparel, we’d completely understand.

 Indoors vs Outdoors